davidjosearaujo/re-sus-deb-package/docs/Report.md

   - [Binary from PDF](#binary-from-pdf)
   - [Traffic Capture and Remote Communications](#traffic-capture-and-remote-communications)

-# Execute summary
+# Executive summary
+The purpose of this report is to show how a suspicious DEB package was analyzed.
+This DEB package labeled as *ansible-core_2.14.3-1+ua_all.deb* was being distributed inside the Campus.
+The package was not formally evaluated and the only information given was that the signature didn't match with the original package.

+In order to analyze the package we used mainly the following tools:
+- Guidra - Static binary analysis.
+- strace - Dynamic analysis.

+During the analysis the methodology adopted was to use virtual machines whenever we executed the code present in the package.

+We did some findings and discovered that it was downloading suspicius files from the internet, such PDF's with embedded ELF files.
+The following section explains step by step how the DEB package was analyzed.

 \pagebreak

 # Major Findings

-For this project, we received a DEB file labeled *ansible-core_2.14.3-1+ua_all.deb*, along with a note indicating that the name and version don't align with the original package.
-As a result, we conducted an internet search to locate the original package, identified as *ansible-core_2.14.3-1_all.deb*.
+Given that the signatures were different, we conducted an internet search to locate the original package, identified as *ansible-core_2.14.3-1_all.deb*.

 ![Directory Struture](./images/01_dir_struct_different.png)